-For anti-aging, here's what she advises: "Start with your inner eye and apply the cream, but do a little press-and-release motion.
+For anti-ageing, here's what she advises: "Start with your inner eye and apply the cream, but do a little press-and-release motion.
 Apply your cream in a few points around the eye, and then using your middle or ring finger, place them in the inner corner of the eye below the brow on the upper lid.
 Slightly press and release, working outward.
 Do the same on the bottom, but work from the outer corner to the inner corner."

 According to Czech, with this technique you are working against gravity — and against the lines.
 "When you press your skin, it microscopically stretches, and when you release it grabs the product and draws it into the surface of the skin."
-She advises that this method is better for the evening and with a richer cream, since the focus is anti-aging and hydration.
+She advises that this method is better for the evening and with a richer cream, since the focus is anti-ageing and hydration.
 As a follow-up, she recommends placing two lukewarm chamomile tea bags on your eyes and laying down for 20 minutes.
 This will provide soothing and anti-redness relief.